Auth0-Marketplace/TEMPLATE-action-post-login/README.md

 - `label`: Required; the field label that will be used in the Auth0 dashboard.
 - `description`: Required; the field description that will be used in the Auth0 dashboard.
 - `default_value`: Optional; the default value to use.
+- `deploy_value`: Optional; the value to use when creating or updating an Action using the deploy scripts explained below
 - `options`: Optional; an array of option objects to use for a `configuration` select field:
     - `value`: Required; the value of the option if selected
     - `label`: Required; the text shown in the UI for this option

 **Dependencies**:
 - `name`: name of the package as listed on https://npmjs.com/
-- `version`: version of the package
+- `version`: pinned version of the package (no ranges)

-Here is an example `configuration.json` file
+Here is an example `configuration.json` file:

 ```json
 {
   "secrets": [